Getting married overseas

 If you’re planning to get married or enter a civil union in the UK you must get a visa before you arrive.

-You can't enter the United Kingdom to get married or enter into a civil union on the 6 month tourist visa that most NZers can get at the UK border.
+You cannot enter the United Kingdom to get married or enter into a civil union on the 6 month tourist visa that most NZers can get at the UK border.

 The type of visa depends on whether you and your partner plan to: